 - The Human Equation: Building Profits by Putting People First (1998)

 In these books, he proposes a set of best practices that can increase a company’s profit.
-When these best practices are combined (or bundled), their impact is even more profound.
+When these HR principles are combined (or bundled), their impact is even more profound.

 These best practices are:

 - Making information easily accessible to those who need it